 The holiday of Christmas is a beautiful time to grow spiritually closer to God.
 A moment to reflect on and thank Jesus, the conduit of God’s grace and mercy.
 We can show our gratitude to God for His unfailing love for us by loving others, sharing our blessings, and treating one another with respect, not only during the holiday season but always.

 “And know that I am with you always; yes, to the end of time.“Jesus Christ

-52StirsLounge respects your privacy.
-You may manage your subscription or unsubscribe anytime at your convenience.
+52Stirs.com respects your privacy.
+You can manage or unsubscribe from your subscription at any time.